 If you have your Inbound Marketing hat on, you should know that Twitter is not just a place to grow customers through word-of-mouth marketing -- it's also a place to meet your customers where they are.

-However, succeed as a business on Twitter in 2019, it's critical you're able to stand out.
+However, to succeed as a business on Twitter these days, it's critical you're able to stand out.
 But that can mean many different things for the millions of businesses across every industry on Twitter.

 So what steps can you take to add to your audience's experience online, instead of simply being a disruption?
 How can you promote your product or service in a way that encourages people to purchase?
 How can you make your brand more human on a platform made for connection?

 To help you create a successful strategy and leverage Twitter's power for your business, we've created this helpful guide.
-Keep reading to learn how you can use Twitter for your business in 2019.
+Keep reading to learn how you can use Twitter for your business this year.

 How to Market Effectively on Twitter